ThomasForselius/pickyproducts/README.md

 - The basic feature of the webpage is a user friendly product management system where you can register as a user.
 - Admins/Staff are added either through the django-admin terminal commands or via the integrated web-ui @ 'webpage'/admin
-    - As an admin, you want to be able to create, read, update and delete products, by registering at the first page
+    - As an admin, you can create, read, update and delete products, by using the top right menu when logged in to access the admin section of the products page
-    - As a regular user, you want to be able to read products, by registering at the first page

 - There are 4 main sections to the landing page:
     - Hero section
         - This is the first thing the visitor sees when entering the webpage.
+        - There is a short text description as well, with a catchy slogan, to invoke a positive feeling
-Here there is a cta(call-to-action) button where you get a modal popup with a nice product view to quickly get a good idea of what the page is about.
+        - Here there is a cta(call-to-action) button where you get a modal popup with a nice product view to quickly get a good idea of what the page is about.
-        - There is a short text description as well, with a catchy slogan
     - Products
         - This section displays all the products that we have to offer on the webpage, each on a separate 'card'
     ![Products](productsadmin/static/img/readme_img/products.png)